gvwilson/thirdbit/src/fiction/iffy/index.md

 The exit was locked.
 The hinges were on the inside
-and big enough for the sentry bot to grasp.
+and big enough for the rebuilt sentry bot to grasp.
 Outside was colder than they expected and shadowed instead of sunshine-bright.

 They shielded their eyes with the palm of their hand.